kofigumbs/coding/content/interactive-programs/writing-programs.md

 but now that we know about functions, we can do much more.
 Functions let us define the behavior for our programs.

-Elm programs have 3 main pieces.
+Elm programs have 3 central pieces.
 Let's walk through each piece as it appears in the example.

 ##### 1. The model